by Deborah Maragopoulos FNP | Last updated: Mar 8, 2026 | Perimenopause

 Pellets are hormones pressed into small cylinders that are injected under the skin.
 Pellets are similar to birth control implants in their delivery mechanism and are usually compounded.
 Hormone pellets are meant to last three to five months and are inserted during an...

-by Deborah Maragopoulos FNP | Last updated: Mar 18, 2025 | Hypothalamus, Menopause, Perimenopause
+by Deborah Maragopoulos FNP | Last updated: Mar 18, 2025 | Menopause, Hypothalamus, Perimenopause

 Is HRT shrinking your brain?
 Let’s uncover the truth about hormone replacement therapy and cognitive health.
 Hormone replacement therapy is really the cornerstone for managing the symptoms of both perimenopause and menopause.
 HRT can alleviate hot flashes,...